How-To Install a XenonDepot HID Kit on a 2016 Ram 1500 truck

 - (1) 12V connection to positive on the battery terminal

-- (2) Ground connection to the body of the vehicle (no paint)
+- (2) The ground connection to the body of the vehicle (no paint)

 - (3) 9006 connector that plugs into the 2016 Ram factory fog light harness

-- (4) Connection from the relay harness to the ballast
+- (4) The connection from the relay harness to the ballast

 - (5) Connect the resistor in between the factory fog light harness and relay